Boston College’s A.J. Dillon writes heartfelt post after canceled bowl game - The Boston Globe

 BC athletic director Martin Jarmond commended the star tailback, responding to Dillon’s message with a quote tweet.

 “1st class!
-Proud of @ajdillon7 and @BCFootball for response to a tough situation...special young men,” Jarmond wrote.
+Proud of @ajdillon7and @BCFootball for response to a tough situation...special young men,” Jarmond wrote.

 Other BC players shared their thoughts on Twitter, as well.